owagner/knx2mqtt/README.md

   in ROUTING mode to specify the multicast interface.

 - knx.ets4projectfile
+- knx.ets5projectfile

-  A ETS4 exported projectfile.
+  A ETS4 or ETS5 exported projectfile (".knxproj").
 No default.
 Will be used to determine group address names and DPTs.
 A pre-parsed cache of this file is stored under the same name with the suffix ".cache".

 - mqtt.server